gpeterson406/GreenwoodBanner_Book/_book/05-chiSquaredTests.md

     code with the number of permutations increased to 10,000 to help get a better estimate of the p-value since it is possibly close to 0.05:

-    (ref:fig5-22) Plot of permutation distributions for cheat/lie results with observed value of 13.24 (bold, vertical line).

     ```r